 In this article I’ll be taking a look at whether or not you should take 3, 4 or 4+ A-Levels.
 I’ll be going over the major points of college and university in the hope of helping you decide.

-How Many A-Levels Can You Take?
+How any A-Levels Can You Take?

-Starting from 2017, students will normally take 3 A-Levels in Year 12 and then continue with those 3 A-Levels until the end of Year 13, where they will have their final examinations.
+Students will normally take 3 A-Levels in Year 12 and then continue with those 3 A-Levels until the end of Year 13, where they will have their final examinations.
 However, exceptional students will often request to take 4 A-Levels straight from the start of Year 12 (and follow through with them until the end of Year 13).
 This is allowed but permission from your college has to be acquired.

 Most colleges will try and persuade you to only do 3 A-Levels.
 This is because doing more than 3 A-Levels causes many inconveniences for the college (such as timetable clashes).